panchicore/radar-experiments-v0/README.md

 - Mobile application integration with magnetometer and GPS
 - Backend integration with PostgreSQL + PostGIS for scalable data storage
 - Multi-user support with saved profiles and locations
-- Time-based security analysis to show changes over time
+- Time-based safety analysis to show changes over time
-- Integration with real-time security data sources
+- Integration with real-time safety data sources
 - Migration to React/Next.js for enhanced UI capabilities
 - Creating a comprehensive backend service using Supabase